 Merseyside's VRP is helping the government to deliver its Serious Violence Strategy, (published in 2018), in response to national increases in knife crime, gun crime and homicide.

-In total, 18 Violence Reduction Units (VRUs) were established across England and Wales and ours is one of them; we renamed ours because we believe the word ‘partnership’ reflects the way we work and approach this challenge.
+In Merseyside we renamed ours, because we believe the word ‘partnership’ reflects the way we work and approach this challenge.

 The VRP brings together the Police and Crime Commissioner, Merseyside Police, Merseyside Fire and Rescue, local government, National Probation Service and the county’s Youth Offending Service, health and education professionals, community leaders and other key partners.